GalaxyGenius: Mock galaxy image generator for various telescopes from hydrodynamical simulations: Discussion

-{Furthermore, in this work, we primarily focus on generating galaxy images.
-In addition to bandpass images, with data cubes and SEDs, simulating observations by IFU~\citep{Harborne2019,Wang2024,Sarmiento2023,Bottrell2022,Nanni2023,Cakir2024}, slit spectrograph~\citep{Fagioli2018,david2021} and slitless spectrograph~\citep{Kummel2009, Neveu2024, Taylor2020, Brammer2012, Wen2024, Zhou2024} are also possible and straightforward by implementing external functions for post-processing. }
+{Furthermore, in this work, we are primarily focused on generating galaxy images.
+In addition to bandpass images, with data cubes and SEDs, it is also possible to simulate observations by IFU~\citep{Harborne2019,Wang2024,Sarmiento2023,Bottrell2022,Nanni2023,Cakir2024}, slit spectrograph~\citep{Fagioli2018,david2021}, and slitless spectrograph~\citep{Kummel2009, Neveu2024, Taylor2020, Brammer2012, Wen2024, Zhou2024} in a straightforward way by implementing external functions for post-processing. }